 - For Richer, For Poorer

-Out in paperback, March 2011!
-Please support your local bookshop if you can; this title can also be ordered from Amazon here.
+Please support your local bookshop if you can; this book can also be ordered from Amazon here.

 Miserable at an elegant day school for girls, Victoria Coren found an escape in the mysterious world of poker.
-Twenty years later, she has won a million dollars and forgotten to have children.
+Twenty years later, she’d won a million dollars and forgotten to have children.
 What price adventure?
 This is a true story of happiness and heartbreak, smoke and mirrors, bright lights and shady characters.
-It might also tell you how to win a million…
+It might also tell you how to win a million dollars…

-This long-awaited memoir, a critical smash on publication, comes out in paperback in March 2011.
+This long-awaited memoir of poker, love and life, a critical smash on publication, is now out in paperback.

 “Oh my.
 Just finished Victoria Coren’s book For Richer For Poorer.
 It made me wince, cheer and cry my eyes out.
 Utterly wonderful.” - Emma Kennedy

 “A book so rich in detail, so full of laughter, that you feel as if the coolest member of your family has just let you in on a secret so delicious you will savour it for ever.” - THE TIMES